 The menu and experience at Kafeteria combine Japanese minimalism and Danish culture with modern sensibilities.
 Sitting inside the National Gallery of Denmark, the café's interior is designed by Vietnamese-Danish artist Danh Vo.
 It houses Dinesen floors, Noguchi light sculptures, and furniture from Poul M. Volther, Nanna Ditzel, Enzo Mari, framed by ceiling arches and classical marble statues.

-Taking these cues, I designed a geometric, friendly and understated lowercase sans-serif logomark that embraces the café's Zen sensibility.
+Taking these cues, NR2154 designed a geometric, friendly, and understated lowercase sans-serif logomark that embraces the café's Zen sensibility.
 A custom typeface—based on the logomark—was also created to be used across promotional materials and printed collateral.

-(MARK) Minimalism meets Classicism meets Modernism. — The mark designed by Elina Asanti and Stefanie Brückler, is made from combining a cafeteria tray, plate, bowl, and partitions.
+(MARK) Minimalism meets Classicism meets Modernism. — The mark is made from combining a cafeteria tray, plate, bowl, and partitions.

 (TYPEFACE) The letterforms of Kafeteria Sans are inspired by classical Roman capitals and designed to fit into a systematic grid.
 It comes in one weight, and supports English and Danish.